 There was a bit of a kerfuffle when it came to choosing a site for the County Seat of Letcher County.
 There was a five-way town split about who would win the seat.
 Colson, May king, Indian Bottom, Er-mine, and Summit City were contenders.
 At the time, these areas had the biggest populations in the area.
 This was long before Consolidation Coal Company would build McRoberts and Jenkins.

 Each place felt that it was the best spot and offered the best area for the new courthouse and county traffic.
 Yet, Hiram Hogg would donate ten acres of land.
-Hogg was a businessman who owned most of the businesses at Summit City.
+Hogg was a businessman who owned most of the businesses in Summit City.

-The County selected five men to a commission.
+The County selected five men for a commission.
 This was to establish boundaries and establish a county seat for Letcher County.
 Four of the men were Nathaniel Collins, Hiram Hogg, Benjamin Adams, and Benjamin Webb.

 The officials who were setting up the county accepted the offer.
 And the new county seat would be in Summit City.
 Division of the land into a courthouse, jail, county buildings, and so forth.
 Private residents bought the remaining land.